 Can parents trust a disciplinary process overseen by teachers?

-Parents and students finally have formal process to make complaints about teachers
+Parents and students now have a formal method of complaining about teachers

 More than a decade after legislation was first signed into law, parents and students finally have a formal process to make complaints about the conduct of teachers.